 bunq Business users

-If you only have a business account with us, you willl need to provide us with your personal Tax Identification Number rather than the one of your company.
+If you have a business account with us, you will need to provide us with your personal Tax Identification Number rather than the one of your company.
+This is because we always need to verify your personal account in order to activate your business account.
+You can find more details about that here.

 Still have questions?